jbzdarkid/SpeedrunBot/Readme.md

 # Discord announcement bot for speedrunners
 This bot uses the twitch.tv and speedrun.com apis to search for speedrunners who are actively speedrunning a given game.
 It polls every minute, and sends announcements when new streams come online.

+# Usage
+Currently, this is my bot and can only be used with my permission.
+Please let me know if you'd like to use it -- or, you can clone this repo and set up your own bot by following the setup steps below.

 ## Setting up the repo
 - Install python 3.9 (or later)
 - Create a virtual environment